Traffic and Parking Regulations

 SPECIAL OR TEMPORARY PERMITS

-- 14 consecutive day temporary permits are available to anyone for $15
+- 14 consecutive day temporary permits are available under special circumstances

 - Vendor temporary permits are provided with proper identification of business